 Instead, we waste years investing in men who were never going to choose us properly.

-We get strung along and used until there’s nothing left to give—then labeled “needy,”“nagging,” or “too emotional” the moment we dare to ask for more.
+We get strung along and used until there’s nothing left to give… then labeled “needy,” or “nagging,” the moment we dare to ask for more.

-And sometimes?
-The worst part is… they do change.
+And the worst part is… sometimes they do change.

 For the next woman.